MystenLabs/walrus-docs/docs/README.md

 storage, making it an ideal choice for applications requiring decentralized, affordable, durable, and accessible data storage.

+## Organization

+This documentation is split into three parts:

+1. _About Walrus_ describes the design and architecture of Walrus.
+1. _Usage_ provides concrete information for developers.
+If you want to get started quickly, you can jump directly to the [setup chapter](./usage/setup.md).
+1. _Walrus sites_ describes how you can use Walrus and Sui together to build truly decentralized websites.

+Finally, we provide a [glossary](./glossary.md) that explains the terminology used throughout the documentation.

 ## Sources

 This documentation is built using [mdBook](https://rust-lang.github.io/mdBook/) from source files in